Jyeb/Marketplace-Assignment/README.md

 ## ERD (Entity Relationship Diagram)

 Below is the entity relationship diagram which displays the model relation using computer science notation.
 Listed below, it states that user products have and belong to many categories, which creates a specialized join table.
 The database is setup to allow for this interaction, however the MVP product is yet to give users the ability to assign multiple categories to a product, implementation of this feature in further iterations will be simplified by the fact the database is already constructed to allow this behavior.
+The Order model was also made obsolete as the ordering functionality was completed using the product model, however the current approach is rather limited in terms of capability, and further iterations would see development incorporating the Order model.
 The information below represents the following relationships.
   * User has_many products
   * User has_many orders